Jump to the Beat: Dannii Minogue version

 Australian singer Dannii Minogue released a cover of "Jump to the Beat" in 1991.
 Her version was produced by Les Adams, Emma Freilich (L.A.
 Mix) and Andy Whitmore and received a mixed reception from music critics.
 It was released as the third single from her debut album, Love and Kisses in the third quarter of 1991 by Mushroom and MCA Records.
 The song reached the top five in Ireland and the top ten in the United Kingdom, and became Minogue's second top ten single.
 In Australia, the song did not perform as well, charting outside the top forty.
-In North America, the single was released as Minogue's debut release in November 1991; however, it failed to generate much interest outside of the United Kingdom and Australia.
+In North America, the single was released as Minogue's debut release in November 1991; however, it failed to generate much interest outside of the United Kingdom, Australia and Israel.
 The accompanying music video was directed by Australian film director, screenwriter and cinematographer Paul Goldman.

 Critical reception

 Larry Flick from Billboard magazine wrote, "Kylie's younger sister bows with a hyper pop/house jam that is fueled with a fun, sing-along chorus and a groove that should easily rope in programmers at both club and crossover radio levels.
 Rap by Einstein is miscellaneous, while Minogue's chirpy voice endears."
 Marc Andrews from Smash Hits named the song one of the highlights on the Love and Kisses album, describing it as a "dance-fantastic single".
 Retrospectively, Matthew Hocter from Albumism noted that "with a clearer focus on that New Jack Swing sound" and the addition of some "heavy on house music" covers "Jump to the Beat" and "Baby Love", "the younger Minogue demonstrated that she had a very soulful approach to music."
 John Lucas from AllMusic named the song "a fairly perfunctory cover".